Top 10 Jobs After CFA: Best Career Opportunities for CFA Graduates

 7. Private Equity Analyst

-Another high-paying job after CFA includes private equity analysts.
-Private equity analysts work for private equity firms that make investments in private companies or buy public companies to take them private.
-They analyze companies in depth as part of the due diligence process, assessing factors like financial statements, industry trends, and the competitive financial position of target companies.
-They develop financial models to analyze how these investments are likely to perform and help with structuring a deal.
+Additionally, they develop economic models to analyze how these investments are likely to perform and help structure a deal.
 Post-investment, private equity analysts may also assist with ways to help better manage and strategically position the acquired firms as a means of growth and operational efficiency for the investor’s return.

 Skills Required